clairton/agenda-api/README.md

 5. Try out the following (for example):
   - `GET http://localhost:3000/` to view the auto-generated documentation
   - `GET http://localhost:3000/people` to view the people collection
-  - `POST http://localhost:3000/schools` to add a school
+  - `POST http://localhost:3000/phones` to add a phone
-  - `GET http://localhost:3000/organizations` to view the organizations collection, which includes all schools too
   - `GET http://localhost:3000/people/{id}` to view a person, after it's been created
-  - `GET`, `POST`, or `PATCH` `http://localhost:3000/organizations/{id}/relationships/liaisons` to view or modify an organization's `liaisons` relationship